Prayers for Bobby (book)

 Prayers for Bobby: A Mother's Coming to Terms with the Suicide of Her Gay Son is a book by Leroy F. Aarons that outlines a mother's experience in coming to terms with the suicide of her gay son.
 On January 24, 2009, the TV film Prayers for Bobby, an adaptation of the book starring Sigourney Weaver and Ryan Kelley in the title role as Bobby, was shown on the Lifetime cable network.
+In 2023, the audiobook for the book was released on Audible, narrated by actor, Wentworth Miller.

 Book summary

 This book illustrates the story of Mary Griffith and her ordeal with her gay son, Robert Warren, known as Bobby.
 Her Christian intolerance and hard-nosed indoctrination leads him to despise who he is and ultimately he dies by suicide in 1983.
 Mary begins to question her faith because Bobby had killed himself and wonders what will happen to his soul.
 After some soul-searching of her own, she comes to the harsh realization that nothing was wrong with Bobby in God's eyes.
 She later becomes an advocate for gay rights in memory of her son.
 This story contains excerpts of Bobby's diary throughout the book to illustrate his feelings and point of view.